lefterisnazos/portfolio_opt/README.md

 2) The current implementation doesnt save the weights.
 It outputs the simulation results against the benchmarks we have decided we want to show.

 * You can add benchmarks in the runner.py as follows: benchmarks = [b.PNL('P'),b.Sharpe('P')] denoting, the metric and its frequency
-* You can add Agents, that inherit a model, and backtest them with the Backtester Class.
+* You add Agents, that inherit a model, and backtest them with the Backtester Class.

 * For runner to run, you need to have a polygon_apikey (subscription based).
 The tickers list and api_key are found in the ticker_codes.py file

 * run src/runner.py.

 ## Models Implemented